-Master of Architecture Health + Wellness option curriculum
+Master of Architecture with Health + Wellness option curriculum

 All of the students in their final year of the Master of Architecture program choose a option to concentrate and focus their studies.
 The Health + Wellness option allows the student in-depth study in this area through a series of seminars, professional internships, and a capstone studio.
 The three required courses in the Health + Wellness curriculum are:

-ARCH 731: Architecture of Health (3 credit hours): An introduction to healthcare facilities and systems.
-Usually taken in the spring semester.
+ARCH 731: Architecture of Health (3 credit hours): An introduction to healthcare facilities and systems which is usually taken in the spring semester.

 Students who complete the required course sequence in this curriculum are eligible to receive the Graduate Certificate in Architecture of Health + Wellness.
 Please refer to the Heath + Wellness Certificate page for details.